Coins: 14,837

 CoinGecko python api guide

-CoinGecko API has a total of 50+ endpoints, of which 30+ are publicly accessible via our Demo API plan.
-This provides access to independently aggregated crypto data, such as historical and live prices, volume, exchange volumes, contract data, and NFT floor prices – all comprehensively outlined in their API documentation.
+CoinGecko API has a total of 70+ endpoints, of which 30 are publicly accessible via our Demo API plan.
+This provides access to aggregated crypto data, such as historical and live prices, volume, exchange volumes, contract data, NFT floor prices as well as on-chain DEX data – all comprehensively outlined in their API documentation.

 CoinGecko api documentation statust test